mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Now, imagine you decided to give one of your employees a $10k bonus.
 Your profit drops to $90k, so your business is only worth $270k.
 To give your employee their $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

-It's not just bonuses &mdash; it's everything you spend money on.
+It's not just bonuses &mdash; everything you spend money on is 4x as expensive as you're preparing to sell.
 If you need to buy someone a new laptop, that $1k laptop now costs $4k.

 ### You don't strictly need a broker to sell

-I liked Quiet Light, and I have no regrets about using them as the broker to sell TinyPilot, but I was surprised at the end to see that I didn't strictly need a broker.
+I liked Quiet Light, and I have no regrets about using them as the broker to sell TinyPilot, but I was surprised to see that I didn't strictly need a broker.

 My only frame of reference for a deal of this size is buying or selling a house.
-In that process, the broker does a lot of things I don't understand or know how to do like list on [MLS](https://en.wikipedia.org/wiki/Multiple_listing_service) or ensure we're meeting municipal requirements for the sale.
+In that process, the broker does a lot of things I don't understand or know how to do like list on [MLS](https://en.wikipedia.org/wiki/Multiple_listing_service) or ensure we're following municipal regulations for the sale.

 Quiet Light's main contribution was finding a buyer, as that's something I couldn't have done on my own.
 After that, they're outside of the critical path of the deal.
 Once we found a buyer, the heavy lifting of getting the deal to close was on my M&A lawyer to prepare and negotiate all the legal documents.

-The M&A broker should and did provide guidance to keep the deal on track.
-They even found a new lender when the buyer's original lender backed out.
+The M&A broker should provide guidance to keep the deal on track, which Quiet Light did.
+They even found a new lender when the buyer's lender backed out.
 But if my broker had disappeared after the LOI, we could have completed the sale without a broker, whereas I couldn't have closed without a lawyer.

 If I sell a business in the future, I may forego a broker if I can find a buyer independently.
 As a first-time seller, it was worth 15% of the sale price to have an advisor on my side from start to finish.
-Now that I have more experience, I'd feel more comfortable going through the process on my own, but I value a broker enough that I'd always keep the option open.
+Now that I have more experience, I'd feel more comfortable going through the process on my own, but I valued the broker enough that I'd always keep the option open.

 ### If the non-compete is too restrictive, you're screwed

-If a big tech company hires me as a developer, and the 500th page of my contract says I can never write software for any other company ever again, a judge would likely reject that non-compete as unfair and unreasonable.
+If a big tech company hires me as a developer, and the 500th page of my contract says I can never write software ever again for any other company, a judge would likely reject that non-compete as unfair and unreasonable.

 If, however, I sell my company, and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
 They'd assume that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.